thoughtspot/thoughtspot.github.io/_admin/ts-cloud/app-templates.md

 6. In your file system, find and select the .zip file for the SpotApp.

 8. If you constructed the file correctly, the **Import** interface displays a *Validation successful* message, and shows you which objects are validated.
 You can now import the objects.
 The <code>GUID</code> parameter in an object's TML file allows ThoughtSpot to recognize pre-existing GUIDs, and determine if you are updating an existing object, or creating a new one.
+If you are updating an existing object, the system asks if you would like to create a new object, or update the existing one.

 9. You can unselect any files in the `.zip` file you do not want to upload.